WAVES: Women of the U.S. Navy – A Tribute to Their Service and Contribution (1944)

 Your Pay as a Navy Wave.
 The Story of You in Navy Blue, 1944.
 GGA Image ID # 1a10eda4cb

-WAVES Attending a Religious Service on Sunday.
+Waves Attending a Religious Service on Sunday.
+Waves Look Forward to Sunday at a Naval Station. the Chapel Service, With the Choir and Familiar Music, Is Like Going Back Home to Church.
 The Story of You in Navy Blue, 1944.
 GGA Image ID # 1a124b5ab1

-You couldn't ask for a bigger thrill than a girl gets when she comes back home on leave wearing her smart Navy uniform.
+You couldn't ask for a bigger thrill than a girl gets when she returns home on leave wearing her smart Navy uniform.
 Your friends crowd around.
 Your folks beam with pride.
-They all want to know where you've been, what you've done.
-And do you have stories to tell!
+They all want to know where you've been and what you've done.
+And do you have stories to tell?

 You're proud.
 And you should be!
 You're not sitting this war out on the sidelines.
 You're in it, helping to win it — and all your friends realize it.